jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
 My <a href="https://jondentonschneider.com/research">research</a> is in development economics and economic history with a focus on human capital&mdash;especially health&mdash;in Sub-Saharan Africa and Latin America.
-In my work, I have studied the social and historical roots of spatial disparities in Mozambique's HIV epidemic and shown that controlling disease has important impacts in domains beyond children's education and their long-run labor market outcomes.
+In my work, I have shown how in Mozambique's colonial history shapes its HIV epidemic and that controlling disease has important impacts in domains beyond children's education and their long-run labor market outcomes.
 </p>

 <p>